YolfTypo3/PictorialScales/README.md

 - canvasFuzzyHeight (default 150): height of the canvas used to display the fuzzy partition.
 - canvasFuzzyWidth (default 400): width of the canvas used to display the fuzzy partition.
 - impreciseInput (default false): if true, a triangular fuzzy input is set (use the mouse right button + wheel to modify it).
 - linguisticInput (default false): if true, a linguistic fuzzy input is considered.
 The expression of a fuzzy input must be grade1/label1 + grade2/label2 + ....
 See the last emoticon example in which the default linguistic fuzzy input is 0/U + 0.3/N + 0.7/S. In such a case, only prototypes must be defined.
-Indeed, the fuzzy partition does not make sense since grades of membership are provided for each label.
+Indeed, the fuzzy partition is not required since grades of membership are provided for each label.
 Note : since labels may contain + or - signs, each part of the fuzzy input must be separated by a space.
-- nanColor (default [116, 208, 241]): it may occur that emoticon should be displayed event when the linguitic fuzzy input is not known.
-In that case, use "nan" should be used for the input.
-The option is the color when "nan" is used.
+- nanColor (default [116, 208, 241]): it may occur that an emoticon should be displayed even if the linguitic fuzzy input is not known.
+In that case, "nan" should be used for the input.
+This option defines the color when "nan" is used.
 - nanSmile (default 0): smile value when "nan" is used.
 - nanEyesSize (default 1: eye size value when "nan" is used.